Newcastle Knights: History

-Prior to the 2006 NRL season kick-off it was announced that the club's longest serving coach, Michael Hagan would depart the club following the 2006 season to begin a three-year contract with the Parramatta Eels.
+Prior to the 2006 NRL season kick-off, it was announced that the club's longest serving coach, Michael Hagan, would depart the club following the 2006 season to begin a three-year contract with the Parramatta Eels.
 Ironically, during the week of the 2006 season-opening game against Parramatta, the Newcastle outfit confirmed Parramatta coach Brian Smith would take over coaching duties in 2007.

-The 2007 NRL season was a year of turmoil for the club both on and off the field.
+The 2007 NRL season was a year of turmoil for the club, both on and off the field.
 After making a promising start to the season with victories over contenders such as the Canterbury-Bankstown Bulldogs – the club and rugby league world was rocked by the shock retirement of Andrew Johns.
 The departure of their captain and most influential player had an obvious effect on the team, and although they managed to stay in touch with the top eight until the last third of the season, their season was irreparably damaged by his absence.
-In addition to this, the Knights endured the worst injury toll in the 2007 season fielding thirty seven players in first grade by season's end.
+In addition to this, the Knights endured the worst injury toll in the 2007 season, fielding thirty-seven players in first grade by season's end.

 The club also struggled off-field, with Brian Smith's decision to release players such as Clint Newton, Kirk Reynoldson, and Josh Perry.
-Newton's took a contract at Melbourne and Reynoldson threatened legal action over the club refusing to play him in the fifteen games required to trigger his fourth contract.
+Newton took a contract at Melbourne, and Reynoldson threatened legal action over the club's refusal to play him in the fifteen games required to trigger his fourth contract.

 Before the final round of 2007, Tab Sportsbet's Glenn Munsie was reported in the Daily Telegraph saying that the Newcastle side were certainties for the 'wooden spoon' (coming last in the season) and "it was pointless taking money on the wooden spoon gong given Newcastle would be firmly planted at the bottom of the ladder by the end of the weekend".
 Despite these pressures, the Knights managed to avoid a second wooden spoon in three years – offloading the dreaded piece of 'silverware' to the Penrith Panthers with a last round victory over the Wests Tigers.

-2008 was a resurgence year for the Novocastrians narrowly missing out on the finals.
-Newcastle started the 2009 NRL season convincingly equaling their best home winning streak of nine wins in 1995.
-Towards the end of the season coach Brian Smith announced he was leaving Newcastle to join the troubled Sydney Roosters in 2010.
-Over the next weeks assistant coach Rick Stone was announced as the new coach of the Newcastle club.
-Toward the end of the season the Knights lost three games in a row which put them in doubt for the finals.
+2008 was a resurgence year for the Novocastrians, as they narrowly missed out on the finals.
+Newcastle started the 2009 NRL season convincingly, equaling their best home winning streak of nine wins in 1995.
+Towards the end of the season, coach Brian Smith announced he was leaving Newcastle to join the troubled Sydney Roosters in 2010.
+Over the next few weeks, assistant coach Rick Stone was announced as the new coach of the Newcastle club.
+Toward the end of the season, the Knights lost three games in a row, which put them in doubt for the finals.
 They then had an outstanding comeback to beat eventual grand finalists, Parramatta up the ladder.
 They finished the year 7th out of 16 after losing to the Canterbury-Bankstown Bulldogs in week one of the finals.